International Exhibition Centre

 The International Exhibition Centre (Міжнародний виставковий центр) in Kyiv is the largest exhibition centre in Ukraine.
-Located in the western portion of Livoberezhna microdistrict, the center was opened in October 2002, and the head of the center since its construction was Anatoly Tkachenko.
+Located in the western portion of Livoberezhnyi microdistrict, the center was opened in October 2002, and the head of the center since its construction was Anatoly Tkachenko.

 The Eurovision Song Contest 2017 was held at the Centre.

 History

 The idea of building the complex was from Viktor Tkachenko, then director of the Palace of Sports.
 Current director of the center, Ukrainian architect Yanush Wig designed the complex, and Eduard Safronov was the head of its construction.

 The location for construction was at the left bank of Kyiv, in the times of Soviet Union it was planned to build a futuristic public center in that area, but the project wasn't completed in its full scale.
 The first pavillon of the exhibition center was built between 1999 and 2002; it was opened in October 2002.
 The IEC was built according to the modern standards and became one of the leaders of forum organizers, holding almost fifty events in 2003.
 During 2004 and 2005 two new pavillons were built, resulting in the exhibition centre now being able to hold more than 100 events per year.

 In 2013, the centre held the 20th OSCE Ministerial Council, getting the OSCE Certificate for a high quality organization.
 In May 2017, the IEC was the host venue for Eurovision Song Contest 2017.

 In 2017 it was decided to expand the exhibition center.
 The project included new exhibition halls, underground parking, concert hall and a 13-storey hotel.
 The new two-storey hall was built from 2017 to 2019.